apache/openoffice-project/content/pages/orientation/intro-qa.md

 ## Module Completion

-Once you have done the above, go to our our [Directory of Volunteers](https://cwiki.apache.org/confluence/display/OOOUSERS/Directory+of+Volunteers) wiki page and add or update your information.
+Once you have done the above, go to our [Directory of Volunteers](https://cwiki.apache.org/confluence/display/OOOUSERS/Directory+of+Volunteers) wiki page and add or update your information.
 Also, add an entry for yourself to the [QA Testing Preferences](https://cwiki.apache.org/confluence/display/OOOUSERS/QA+Testing+Preferences) page.
 Congratulations!
 Please send a note to [qa@openoffice.apache.org](mailto:qa@openoffice.apache.org?subject=Completed%20Introduction%20to%20QA) so we know.